lassebunk/jquery.sifs/README.md

 # jQuery Simple Infinite Scrolling (jquery.sifs)

 jQuery.SIFS is the simplest infinite scrolling library you will ever find.
-The initial release was 60 lines of code in total.
+The initial release was just 60 lines of code in total.

 ## Usage